Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Conclusions and outlook

 \section{Conclusions and outlook}

-The central aim of this work was to introduce unit-invariant singular values into quantum information theory and to use them to define generalised von Neumann–type entropies.
+The central aim of this work was to introduce unit-invariant singular values into quantum information theory and to use them to define generalised von Neumann-type entropies.
 After reviewing the basic construction and illustrating it with simple examples, we defined left-, right-, and bi-unit-invariant entanglement entropies for both quantum states and transition matrices.
-We computed these quantities explicitly and demonstrated their utility across a range of physically diverse and relevant examples, including random matrices, Chern–Simons link-complement states, and Biorthogonal Quantum Mechanics.
+We computed these quantities explicitly and demonstrated their utility across a range of physically diverse and relevant examples, including random matrices, Chern-Simons link-complement states, and Biorthogonal Quantum Mechanics.
 Our selection of examples was deliberately non-exhaustive and intended primarily as a proof of concept.

-We expect these mathematically well-defined tools and entanglement measures to admit many interesting and non-trivial applications in current developments across several areas of physics and mathematics.
+We expect these mathematically well-defined tools and entanglement constructions to admit many interesting and non-trivial applications in current developments across several areas of physics and mathematics.
 For instance, there has been significant recent interest in classifying phases and symmetries of general mixed states, notably via SymTFT-based approaches \cite{Schafer-Nameki:2025fiy}.
 Since these constructions proceed through purifications and the study of their structural properties, our invariant-based entropies may offer a novel perspective on this problem.
 Moreover, it will be important to clarify the geometric interpretation of UISVD entropies in the context of (A)dS/CFT.
-As non-Hermitian quantum mechanics is beginning to play an increasingly prominent role in these settings, we anticipate that UISVD entropies will prove particularly useful there as well, see for example \cite{Harper:2025lav}.
-Further, interesting properties of other types of entropies based on rescaled singular values were discussed e.g. in \cite{PhysRevA.87.032308}.
+As non-Hermitian quantum mechanics is beginning to play an increasingly prominent role in these settings, we anticipate that UISVD entropies will prove particularly useful there as well; see, for example, \cite{Harper:2025lav}.
+Further, interesting properties of other types of entropies based on rescaled singular values were discussed e.g., in \cite{PhysRevA.87.032308}.
 On the other hand, various types of singular values underlying our work should be of interest in other contexts in random matrix theory.
-For example, the normalisations that arise in our diagonal scale functions are similar to those that arise in Sinkhorn algorithm and related bistochastic matrices \cite{Cappellini_2009,Idel2016MatrixScaling} and deserve further scrutiny.
+For example, the normalisations that arise in our diagonal scale functions are similar to those that arise in the Sinkhorn algorithm and related bistochastic matrices \cite{Cappellini_2009,Idel2016MatrixScaling} and deserve further scrutiny.